dotnet/roslyn/src/Caravela/doc/Modifications.md

 But if we instead created a new block that contained the declaration from the tracked block, then only the declaration could be tracked back to its original.

-Tree tracker is called from several places in the code base most interestingly from Syntax.xml.Main.Generated.cs and Syntax.xml.Syntax.Generated.cs.
+Tree tracker is called from several places in the code base, most interestingly from Syntax.xml.Main.Generated.cs and Syntax.xml.Syntax.Generated.cs.
 Note that if you need to modify the .Generated.cs files, you should make your changes in `SourceWriter` in the CSharpSyntaxGenerator project.

 Tree tracker is then used when emitting PDBs (in `CodeGenerator`) and when handling diagnostics (in `CSDiagnostic` and `CSharpDiagnosticFilter`).

 ## Caravela.Compiler.Shared

-This code is included into the Caravela.Compiler.Sdk version of Caravela.Compiler.Interface.dll and the Caravela.Compiler version of Microsoft.CodeAnalysis.dll (using `#if` where distinction between the two is necessary).
+This code is included into the Caravela.Compiler.Sdk version of Caravela.Compiler.Interface.dll and the Caravela.Compiler version of Microsoft.CodeAnalysis.dll (using `#if`s where distinction between the two is necessary).

 ### CaravelaCompilerInfo